terrencemlai/virtualsipandpaint/README.md

 * Create and Join Art Rooms

 Once a user clicks ```invite button``` in a room, it fires off a function called ```handleInvite``` .
-Inside of ```handleInvite```, it will look for a DOM document objects and copies URL to the clipboard on the client side.
+Inside of ```handleInvite```, it will look for a DOM document objects and copy URL to the clipboard on the client side.

 ```javascript
   handleInvite() {